christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/PCA/README.md

 ### 2.1- Individuals

-The graphs obtained make it possible to represent “as best as possible” the Euclidean distances between individuals measured by the metric M.
+The graphs obtained make it possible to represent “as best as possible” the Euclidean distances between individuals measured by the metric ***M***.